Lav15/lavjain.github.io/portfolio/finance.md

 ### 1.BCBS-239 Risk Data Aggregation & Reporting (RDAR) | Investment Banking | UK
 * **Context:** The bank required a fundamental shift in BCBS-239 compliance.
 The existing environment relied on siloed data and manual reporting, creating significant risks regarding reporting latency, data accuracy, and auditability during regulatory reviews.

-* **Stakeholders:** Collaborated with the Head of Market Risk Reporting, Market Risk executives, and IT/DBA teams.
+* **Stakeholders:** Head of Market Risk Reporting, Market Risk executives, and IT/DBA teams.

 * **Approach:** Partnering with the Head of Market Risk Reporting and Market Risk executives, I architected a robust, scalable automated reporting ecosystem to ensure compliance and modernize the bank’s internal risk-informed decision-making.